KRakeesh04/s1/src/content/docs/maths/ode/02-first-order-ode.md

 When $ n = 0 $ or $ n = 1 $, the equation would be linear.

 Otherwise we can use $ v = y^{1-n} $ to convert it to linear form. $ $

+## None of the above

+The equation must be converted to one of the above by using a substitution.